 - 2 Green Onions, chopped (optional)

-- 1 Tbsp White Sesame Seeds (optional)
+- 1 tablespoon White Sesame Seeds (optional)

 - In a small mixing bowl, whisk together the soy sauce and cornstarch until no lumps remain.
 Add chicken stock, rice vinegar, brown sugar, and garlic and whisk until evenly combined.